felipeagarcia/ConvLSTM/README.md

 Implementation of a ConvLSTM architecture in TensorFlow Keras.

 ## Description
-This code implements a network proposed by Karim et. al. [1], wich consists on three convolutional layers and a LSTM layer receiving processing the input data parallel, then, the outputs of each layer are concatenated and used by a softmax layer.
+This code implements a network proposed by Karim et. al. [1], wich consists on three convolutional layers and a LSTM layer processing the input data parallel, then, the outputs of each layer are concatenated and used by a softmax layer.

 [1] Karim, Fazle, et al. "LSTM fully convolutional networks for time series classification."
 IEEE Access 6 (2018): 1662-1669.